Gimmick (professional wrestling): Superheroes, supervillains and other comic-based characters

+Sting (center) had several gimmick alternations throughout his career.
+He appears with his sons, who portrayed earlier versions of his gimmick during the entrance to his retirement match.

-The theatrical nature of professional wrestling easily blends with comic hero and villain characters, made popular in the 1980s by legend The Ultimate Warrior and Sting, whose character was inspired by the 1994 movie The Crow, based on the comic book of the same name.
+The theatrical nature of professional wrestling easily blends with comic hero and villain characters, made popular in the 1980s by Ultimate Warrior and Sting, whose character was inspired by the 1994 movie The Crow, based on the comic book of the same name.

 Other wrestlers with superhero and supervillain gimmicks include late WWE Hall of Famer Dusty Rhodes' sons Gold and Stardust, Big Van Vader, Bam Bam Bigelow, Pierre Carl Ouellet, Dr. Luther, the magician Phantasio, Icarus, Super Eric, Dexter Lumis, Samoan Rosey during his "the Super Hero in Training" (the S.H.I.T.) phase and his tag-team partner The Hurricane and valet Super Stacy, Earthquake/Avalanche and his tag-team partner Typhoon in The Natural Disasters stable, and most recently, Ember Moon, and tag-teams The Road Warriors, Demolition, KroniK, The Assassins, The Super Assassins, The Machines, and most recently, The Ascension, and The Viking Raiders/War Machine.

 Some of these characters are brought during very short periods of time for entertainment value.
 The Joker and Harley Quinn from the Batman comics have inspired wrestling attire for Sting and Alexa Bliss respectively.
 Finn Bálor's Demon King persona is visually based on Spider-Man villains Venom and Carnage.
 Sandman's character name is also based on Spider-Man villain Sandman as well as Rhyno, whose character name was based on a pun on the Spider-Man villain Rhino.
 Raven's character name was based on DC Comics superhero, Raven.
 Kenny Omega's taunts were inspired by video games since he was a big fan of them.
 Mantaur's character name was also based on a pun on the word Minotaur, a half-man, half-bull creature from Greek Mythology.
 Luchasaurus' character name is a portmanteau of "lucha libre" and "dinosaurus".
 Tag-team The Super Smash Brothers's name was based on the video game franchise Super Smash Bros.
 Nikki Cross also changed her gimmick and name like that of a superhero, into Nikki A.S.H.
 (Almost a Superhero).
 X-Men character Storm has inspired wrestling attire for Jade Cargill.
 Kris Statlander's character was originally an alien gimmick, which she was nicknamed "The Galaxy's Greatest Alien" and billed as having come from the Andromeda Galaxy.
 TNA's Dean Roll's ring name, Shark Boy, became the inspiration for the 3D superhero adventure film, The Adventures of Sharkboy and Lavagirl in 3-D.